-Site General Plan Designation Zoning Maximum Density Assumed Density Underutilized Acres Potential Dwelling Units Affordability Substantial Evidence/Factors Used The property has been listed for sale within the past three years.
+Site General Plan Designation Zoning Maximum Density Assumed Density Underutilized Acres Potential Dwelling Units Affordability Substantial Evidence/Factors Used entitled Olivia project The property has been listed for sale within the past three years.
 Total 1.67 24

 Site N1: Site N1, adjacent to site N2, is developed with one small single-family home.
 This 0.63-acre site has a B/LV 0.168 and is zoned for up to 20 units per acre, indicating untapped value.
 Similarly zoned properties to the north, around the corner on High Street, were developed as a small-lot subdivision less than 10 years ago, indicating interest and economic viability of moderatedensity housing in the Town Center.
 While not assumed in the sites inventory, a creative developer could acquire both N1 and N2 to create an approximately one-acre site.
+The development ratio is 9:1.
 Based on the default density of 20 units per acre, the site has been assigned to the Very Low Income RHNA.

 Site P: Site P is a flat, 0.46-acre, City-owned parking lot adjacent to a small church and across the street from a relatively new smalllot detached housing development (see small sites discussion [AB 1397] below).
 Zoning allows for up to 20 units per acre.
 It should be noted that ample on-street parking is available throughout the Town Center, and conversion of the lot to housing would not impact parking availability.
 Plus, the City has considered a development approach that includes incorporating public parking into structured parking for a potential development.
 Because the site is City-owned, it could be made available for lower-income housing through provisions of the State Surplus Lands Act and thus has been assigned to the Very Low Income RHNA.
+The development ratio is 7:0.

 Site S: Site S is owned and occupied by the Clayton Community Church, which has actively advertised the property for sale.
 At 0.58 acres and an allowed density of 20 units per acre, the site qualifies as an affordable site under the default density provision and thus has been assigned to the Low Income RHNA.
+The development ratio is 8:0.

-Underutilized Properties
+Underutilized Non-Residential Properties

-Non-Residential